Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 #### Local development with Docker

-A local development instance can be started with Docker by running `docker-compose --profile dev up` in the project root.
+During development you can run a local instance of OSM-Wikidata Map Framework with Docker by running `docker-compose --profile dev up` in the project root.
 This will start

-- An instance of Open Etymology exposed at http://localhost:80
+- An instance of the app exposed at http://localhost:80
 - A PostgreSQL+PostGIS DB exposed on `localhost:5432`
 - A PGAdmin instance exposed at http://localhost:8080